Where to stay in Denali National Park?

 As I mentioned earlier, the Carlo Creek area, where the hostel is located, is made up of a group of lodges and restaurants.
 The restaurants are just across the street from the hostel and they have some of the best food in the Denali area.
 My dinner at the Perch blew me away and there’s no better place for breakfast than McKinley Creekside Cafe and Bakery.
 If you want to explore further, the Denali “downtown” is 15 miles north, just a mile past the National Park entrance.
 There are an array of restaurants here as well.

 Denali National Park is unquestionably the most important attraction.
 If you’re here with your own vehicle, it’s a 14-mile drive to the park entrance.
 Otherwise, the Hostel provides shuttle services.
-Most people visit the park via bus tour, which is a full-day activity.
+Most people visit the park via a bus tour, which is a full-day activity.
 However, there are many different walking and hiking trails in and near the park.
 I love Horseshoe Lake and recently discovered the new Riley Creek trail.
 For more elevation gain and spectacular views, try the Mt Healy Overlook trail.

 For photography enthusiasts, Denali is a great place to go on a photo tour.
 This is a lightwrangers’ dream destination!
 Terry and his excellent photo guides have been scouting this location for more than a decade.
-They will share tips, show you how to property use all sorts of camera gear and accessories, and share a story or two.
+They will share tips, show you how to properly use all sorts of camera gear and accessories, and share a story or two.

 We’re so fortunate to live near amazing public lands like Denali National Park.
 My visit to Denali National Park is always more fun thanks to Denali Hostel & Cabins.
 If you’re in the area and looking for an adventure, stay at the Hostel and meet fellow adventurers!
 There’s no better place to stay in a hostel or cabin than Denali.
-Make sure to say hi to Copper the hostel dog for me.